Course Content

 • You can organize the modules by weeks, days, topics, or whatever makes the most sense for your context.

-• You can hide modules until a specified date or set up prerequisites students need to complete before accessing the next module.
+• You can hide modules until a specified date or set up prerequisites that students need to complete before accessing the next module.

 Get started »